 Once a characterzation is created, it can be applied to any compatible fluid, allowing users to develop field-wide EOS models.

 The split process is used when the initial compositional analysis of the fluid is not sufficient to correctly simulate the laboratory experiments.The end goal is to split the plus fraction into a certain number of pseudo-components.

 2. Heavy oil characterization to C200

 3. 'Automatic Wax': This is an automatic split scheme, used to produce a Wax fluid.
-All fractions with carbon number greater than N (where 6 ≤ N ≤ 16) are split into Paraffin (P), Naphthene (N) and Aromatic (A) families.
+All fractions with carbon number greater than N (where 6 ≤ N ≤ 16) and less than M (where 17 ≤ M ≤ 100) are split into Paraffin (P), Naphthene (N) and Aromatic (A) families.
 Users can specify which of the three families will form part of the solid (wax) phase.